farukcuha/CleanArchitectureAndroidSample/README.md

 The `RemoteModule` is installed in the `SingletonComponent` to ensure that there is only one instance of `NotesService` throughout the application.
 This is important to prevent multiple instances of the service from being created, which could lead to issues such as inconsistent data or unnecessary network requests.
 The `provideNotesService` method uses the Retrofit builder to create the `NotesService` instance.
 The base URL for the API is retrieved from the `BuildConfig`, and the Gson converter factory is added to handle the conversion of JSON data to Kotlin objects.
 Finally, the `NotesService` class is created from the Retrofit instance.
 This service will be used to make all the network requests in the application.

 ## Repository Layer
 The repository layer is responsible for handling data operations in the application.
 It uses the `Result<T>` class from Kotlin to represent the result of these operations.
+[Click to see the Result<T> class reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-result/)

 ```kotlin
 suspend inline fun <reified K, T> performHttpRequest(